status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 # Light client based EL sync

-Execution layer (EL) implementations provide the [web3 API](https://ethereum.github.io/execution-apis/api-documentation/) to expose information stored on the Ethereum blockchain.
-With [the merge 🐼](./merge.md), EL's can no longer run standalone and require an external component to determine the latest state to sync to.
+Execution layer (EL) clients provide the [web3 API](https://ethereum.github.io/execution-apis/api-documentation/) to expose information stored on the Ethereum blockchain.
+With [the merge 🐼](./merge.md), EL clients can no longer run standalone and require an external component to determine the latest state to sync to.

 !!! warning
-    It is recommended to pair the EL with a consensus layer (CL) full node.
+    It is recommended to pair the EL client with a consensus layer (CL) full node.
 To use Nimbus, follow the [installation instructions](./install.md).

 In environments where running a full node is not feasible, a light client may be used instead.
 Light clients delegate full validation to other network participants and operate under a honest supermajority (> 2/3) assumption among elected participants.
 Due to this delegation, light clients are typically behind by ~4/3 slots (~15 seconds on Ethereum mainnet).
 On the other hand, light clients do not require storing a big database and need much less bandwith and compute power to stay in sync with the Ethereum network.